 When you meet models and other creative professionals, I believe it’s important to make a connection from the start.

-If you tend to be a shy or an introvert like me, don’t talk about the shoot just yet when you first meet.
+If you tend to be shy or are an introvert like me, don’t talk about the shoot just yet when you first meet.
 Ask some general questions just to get the conversation going.
 Break the ice and get everyone comfortable.

 Don't Miss This